rtfb/riscv-hobby-os/README.md

 Bare metal RISC-V assembly in QEMU
 =================================

-Run a bare metal RISC-V code in QEMU without any OS or C. Based on the source code from [here][riscv-hello-asm].
+Run a bare metal RISC-V code in QEMU without any OS or C. Based on the source code from [here][riscv-hello-asm] and [here][riscv-hello-asm2].

 The code supports 64bit `sifive_u` QEMU emulation target.